Mario Teaches Typing

-Conceived by Brian Fargo, the developer aimed to replicate the success of the Mavis Beacon Teaches Typing software.
-Mario Teaches Typing is notable for being the first time Mario spoke in a video game, featuring the voice of Charles Martinet, who first voiced the character in trade shows, in the enhanced CD release.
-Afterward, Martinet became the official voice of Mario, voicing the character for 32 years.
+A sequel, Mario Teaches Typing 2, was developed by Brainstorm and published by Interplay in 1997.
+Like the enhanced version, it updated the interface and added features.
+Mario Teaches Typing was the first time Mario spoke in a video game, originally by Ronald Ruben for the initial release and then by Charles Martinet in the CD release.
+Afterward, Martinet became the official voice of Mario, voicing him for 32 years.